 Vaccines Save Lives

 Unfortunately, too often, our organization learns of people who suffer from illness and disability from infectious, yet preventable diseases, or of families who mourn the devastating loss of loved ones from an illness that could have been prevented through vaccines.
-Read some of their stories.
+Read and watch their stories.

 Vaccines are Cost-Saving